Bio - David

 Projects included That 70's Show, Good Morning America and hundreds of music placements on broadcast and cable networks.
 At this time, David also established a publishing company with his lifelong partner (and wife!)
 Barbara.
 Titusville Publishing administers his entire music catalog for worldwide licensing.

-Currently, Dave is busy writing music for a variety of television production companies, and has just released a new album, A Different Blue on Oil Creek Records.
+Currently, David is busy writing music for a variety of television production companies, and has just released a new album, A Different Blue on Oil Creek Records.